joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6135592/2025/02/14/alabama-basketball-auburn-rankings-st-johns-houston/

 **Hamas Names Hostages Set for Release on Saturday**\
 `An exchange of hostages for Palestinians jailed by Israel had been thrown into doubt after days of mutual recriminations.
-Israel has not yet commented on its plans.`\
+Israel has not yet commented.`\
 https://nytimes.com/2025/02/14/world/middleeast/israel-hamas-gaza-hostages.html

 **Two cornerstones of the Blazers' rebuild are dreaming big: 'We are going to figure it out'**\